AI Valuation Multiples Q1 2026: Investors Reprice Quality

 What the market rewarded inside Applied AI?

-Applied AI cleared the bar more often when it embedded into a defined workflow with a buyer, a budget, and a renewal path.
+Applied AI cleared the bar more consistently when it was embedded in a defined workflow with a buyer, a budget, and a renewal path.

 The premium showed up where AI was packaged as a product with measurable ROI, not as an experiment.

-Applied AI companies with workflow ownership, domain specific data advantages, and integration into the system of record tended to produce valuation support even when growth was not the fastest in the set.
-Depth translated into retention and expansion.
+Vertical depth mattered: companies with domain-specific data advantages and integration into systems of record produced valuation support even when growth was not the fastest in the set.

 The practical implication: “core vs. applied” is becoming a shorthand for underwriting certainty

-“Core vs. Applied” is increasingly how investors compress a lot of diligence into one question: how predictable is commercialization.
-The re rating in Q1 suggests the market is paying less for technical ambition and more for proof that the business compounds.
+The core vs. applied distinction is increasingly how investors compress a lot of diligence into one question: how predictable is commercialization?

 Where multiples diverge across AI segments?